danielgafni/dagster-ray/README.md

 ### `KubeRayCluster`

-`KubeRayCluster` can be used for running Ray computations on Kubernetes. `KubeRay Operator` must be installed in the cluster for it to work.
+`KubeRayCluster` can be used for running Ray computations on Kubernetes.
+Requires `KubeRay Operator` to be installed the Kubernetes cluster.

 When added as resource dependency to an `@op/@asset`, the `KubeRayCluster`:
  - Starts a dedicated `RayCluster` for it